FraserW123/Overcooked-Nah-We-re-Cooked-cmpt-371-project/README.md

 ## Setting up the environment

 ### Repository Setup
-- Download the repository as a zip file and unzip it to a folder of your choice
+- Download the repository as a zip file and extract the contents to a folder of your choice.
 ### Install dependencies
 #### Windows:
 - Install python